zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-2-metadata.md

 | author_primary      | The name of the person who wrote the Learning Path in case there are questions about the material. |

 {{% notice Note%}}
 To specify a prerequisite Learning Path, do so with a relative path.
+An example:
-- *The Learning Path on [Getting Started with Docker](../../docker) should be completed first.*
+- *The Learning Path on [Getting Started with Docker](../../docker) should be completed first.* was specified with this link: (../../docker)
 {{% /notice %}}

 ## Tags